pyeve/eve-swagger/README.rst

     }
     ...

-**NOTE**: If you do use that feature make sure that the ``TRANSPARENT_SCHEMA_RULES`` in your ``settings.py`` is also turned ON, otherwise you will get complains from the Cerberus library about "unknown field 'description' for field [yourFieldName]", or use a custom schema validator, as below:
+**NOTE**: If you do use this feature, you also need to provide a custom validator to the Eve instance, otherwise you will get complaints from the Cerberus library about "unknown rule 'description' for field [yourFieldName]"

 .. code-block:: python